carlosakkar/carlosakkar.github.io/index.md

   <summary>Abstract</summary>

   <br />
 A lobbyist wants to sway a committee towards implementing a policy by publicly designing and revealing the outcome of an experiment.
 Each committee member prefers to adopt the policy if the probability of its success exceeds her personal threshold.
-After the lobbyist reveals the outcome and before they vote, each committee member acquires additional&mdashflexible and costly&mdashprivate information about the chance of success.
+After the lobbyist reveals the outcome and before they vote, each committee member acquires additional---flexible and costly---private information about the chance of success.
 The optimal voting rule is _dictatorial_: it maximises the probability of adoption for a policy that will succeed, minimises it for a policy that will fail, and minimises every member’s information acquisition cost.
-The optimal dictator is _the most demanding member_&mdashthe member who would acquire the most evidence in favour of the policy before she implements it.
+The optimal dictator is _the most demanding member_---the member who would acquire the most evidence in favour of the policy before she implements it.

 </details>
 <br />

-**Collusive College Admissions** (Pre-PhD draft under major revision&mdashplease contact!) <!-- [paper] [short talk] [long talk] -->
+**Collusive College Admissions** (Pre-PhD draft under major revision---please contact!) <!-- [paper] [short talk] [long talk] -->

 <details>
   <summary>Abstract</summary>